StructVarGA/polledHiC/logbook/README.md

 ## Run on a real dataset :

-When I runed the pipeline on Offspring.Arima, the pipeline return an error :
+When I ran the pipeline on Offspring.Arima, the pipeline return an error :

 ```bash
 Command output: